CTA in E/Affect

 The efforts will seed a collaborative network that brings seasoned CTA practitioners to sectors suffering critical skill shortages in their workforces.
 Doing so holds the opportunity to increase the earning potential of the lower-income workforce while filling key performance gaps, increasing productivity and reducing risks.

-Stage One will be executed from December 2022 through March 2023.
+Stage One was executed from December 2022 through March 2023.

-The NDMA seeks submissions of case studies that have demonstrated significant ROI from the application of CTA by the global community of practitioners.
+The NDMA sought submissions that have demonstrated significant ROI from the application of CTA by the global community of practitioners.

-Submitted case studies will be published and promoted by the NDMA, and begin to establish synergies between demands of the workforce and the suppliers of CTA.
+All submitted case studies are published here with the intention of establishing synergies between demands of the workforce and the suppliers of CTA.

 Stage Two will be executed from January 2023 through December 2023.